KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/documenting_python.rst

 Our convention is to place all top-level documentation within a separate ``docs`` directory within each repository and to embed all API documentation in the source code.::

     /path/to/repo/
         docs/                    # directory for all of the documentation files index.rst            # main documentation file
             conf.py              # Sphinx configuration
-            requirements.txt   # packages required to compile the documentation setup.cfg              # contains a setting which specifies the packages for which
+            requirements.txt     # packages required to compile the documentation requirements.rtd.txt # packages required to compile the documentation; used by Read the Docs setup.cfg                # contains a setting which specifies the packages for which
                                  # API documentation should be generated

 Generating a Sphinx configuration file